polygon/rp2040-project-template/README.md

   </ol>
 </details>

+## Nix flakes support

+`flake.nix` provides a development environment with the rust toolchain and can be spawned with `nix develop .`.
+An `.envrc` file is provided for `direnv` users.
+You will need https://github.com/nix-community/nix-direnv for proper Nix support.
+Inside the environment, you can use `cargo` as usual.

 <!-- Requirements -->
 <details open="open">
   <summary><h2 style="display: inline-block" id="requirements">Requirements</h2></summary>
 - The standard Rust tooling (cargo, rustup) which you can install from https://rustup.rs/

 - Toolchain support for the cortex-m0+ processors in the rp2040 (thumbv6m-none-eabi)